czoido/conan-deterministic-examples/README.md

  - **Security**.
 Modifying binaries instead of the upstream source code can make the changes invisible for the original authors.
 This can be fatal in safety critical environments such as medical, aerospace and automotive.
-So promising indentical results for given inputs allows third parties to come to a consensus con a *correct* result.
+Promising indentical results for given inputs allows third parties to come to a consensus on a *correct* result.

 - **Storaging binaries**.
-If you want to have a repository to store your binaries you do not want to generate binaries binaries with random checksums when sources at the same revision.
-That could lead the system to make store different binaries that in fact should be the same.
+If you want to have a repository to store your binaries you do not want to generate binaries with random checksums from sources at the same revision.
+That could lead the repository system to store different binaries as different versions when they should be the same.

 The second case could be a concern if you are using Conan to manage your packages.
-For example, if you have revisions enabled and are working in Windows or MacOs the most simple library will lead to two different binaries
+For example, if you have revisions enabled and are working in Windows or MacOs the most simple library will lead binaries with different checksums because of the timestamps included in the library formats for these Operating Systems.

 # Sources of variation

-There are many different reasons for that your builds can end being non-deterministic.
-Reasons will vary between different operating systems and compilers.
-Not all compilers or linkers have the option to introduce certain flags to fix the sources of indeterminism.
-In `gcc` and `clang` for example there are some options or environment variables that can to minimize the indeterminisitic behaviour but using `msvc` you will probably need to patch the builtbinaries as there are no options available to prevent the propagation of certain information to the binaries.
+There are many different factors that can make your builds *non-deterministic*.
+Factors will vary between different operating systems and compilers.
+Each compiler has specific options to to fix the sources of indeterminism.
+To date `gcc` and `clang` are the ones that incorporate more options to fix the sources of variation.
+For `msvc` there are some undocumented options that you can try but in the end you will probably need to patch the binaries to get deterministic builds.

 This repository contains a python script called `check_deterministic.py` which produces binaries affected by different causes of indeterminism and tries to fix them two ways: